tir38/morphologyTools/README.md

 Matlab and C++ tools
 -
-for creating umbras and top surfaces
+for creating umbras and top surfaces of 2D images
 -
 *************************************